appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 I hope the inline comments are good enough to understand whats going on.
-You may also checkout our [AOP Documentation Section](<{{ "/get-started/documentation/aop.html" | prepend: site.baseurl }}>) if you want to get more into detail with AOP within the appserver.
+You may also checkout our [AOP Documentation Section](<{{ "/get-started/documentation/aop.html" | prepend: site.baseurl }}>) if you want to get more details about AOP within the appserver.

 Let's give it a try if that works! :) Restart the appserver and do a browser-refresh at [http://myapp.dev:9080].